-After writing the post on A Simple Guide to Defining Dress Codes, emails flooded my inbox with specific questions related to Christmas and New Year events.
-I gathered the questions that we’ll all face now or later and included here for us.
+After writing the post on A Simple Guide to Defining Dress Codes, emails flooded my inbox with specific questions related to Christmas and New Year events and the etiquette of what to wear to holiday parties.
+I gathered the questions that we’ll all face now or later and included them here for us.

 - Should you list suggested attire on your invitation, or is that rude?

 - If you ask your host what you should wear, will your host think you don’t know how to dress?